Some consumers see credit monitoring as a waste of money, but others swear by it

 You are also allowed to obtain an additional free copy of your credit report if your identity has been stolen.
 In some states, an identity theft victim can initiate a security freeze – typically a paid service that bars anyone from accessing your credit report – at no charge.
 And CFA’s Grant noted that many companies affected by data breaches offer their employees and customers complimentary credit monitoring and identity theft services for a limited time.

-financial needs and goals
+Evaluate your financial needs and goals

 With so many resources available today, you can get a precise picture of where your credit stands at just about any given moment.
 Paid credit monitoring can be helpful in certain circumstances, but it’s not for everyone.
 If you believe your personal information could be at risk, or if you want to secure a large loan with no headaches, it may be worth the investment.